kayleeyana/CMPG-323-Overview---34385479/README.md

-# CMPG-323-OVERVIEW - 34385479
+CMPG-323-OVERVIEW - 34385479
+###
+PROJECT 1: Overview
+This overview provides an outline of the structure and strategies for the CMPG-323 semester projects.

+###

-This is PROJECT 1 - AGILE AND SCRUM
+PROJECT SUBMISSIONS AND REPOSITORIES

-EACH PROJECT SUBMISSION WILL HAVE THE FOLLOWING REPOSITORIES:
+Each project submission will consist of separate repositories, each with a specific focus:
+###

-PROJECT 2:
+Project 2:
-   Repository name - API Development.
+Repository Name: API Development
+###

-PROJECT 3:
+Project 3:
-   Repository name - Patterns and Standards.
+Repository Name: Patterns and Standards
+###

-PROJECT 4:
+Project 4:
-   Repository name - Testing and RPA.
+Repository Name: Testing and RPA
+###

-PROJECT 5:
+Project 5:
-   Repository name - Reporting and Monitoring.
+Repository Name: Reporting and Monitoring

-PORTFOLIO OF EVIDENCE:
-   Repository name - EXAM_POE.

-PROJECT AND REPOSITORIES: Project structure for the semester.
+###

+Portfolio of Evidence:
+Repository Name: EXAM_POE

+###

+PROJECT STRUCTURE
+The provided image illustrates the structure of each Project Submission along with the corresponding repository name.

 ![image](https://github.com/kayleeyana/CMPG-323-Overview---34385479/assets/112712495/af584eb0-dc52-445c-af77-85fc3d671fa0)

-In the picture above, you can see each Project Submission and the repository name that I will be creating for each project.
+###

 BRANCHING STRATEGY:
 The chosen approach for the branching strategy in each project will involve primarily working within the main branch.
 However, in the event of a bug occurrence, a dedicated development branch will be created specifically to address and resolve the issue.

+###
 .gitignore USAGE:
-The gitIgnore will be used for each project submission, and this is to prevent sensitive data from being tracked.
+In every project submission, the .gitignore file will be employed to exclude sensitive data from being tracked and committed to the repository.

+###
 SECURITY:
-Sensitive credentials and confidential information will be housed within files designed to be excluded from public visibility.
-This approach guarantees that private data remains protected and inaccessible when the repository is made available to the public.
+To ensure security, sensitive credentials and confidential information will be stored within files explicitly excluded from public visibility.
+This method guarantees that private data remains safeguarded and inaccessible when the repository is accessible to the public.